penumbra-zone/guide/pages/node/pd/running-node.md

-# Running a fullnode

 In order to interact with the Penumbra network, users must provide an RPC URL so that client software can read chain state and submit transactions.
 This is true of the [Prax wallet], and of [pcli], as well as any other client.
 While users can select a publicly available RPC URL from a party they trust, this guide demonstrates how a user can self-host an RPC URL for use by themselves and others.
-For a more generalized description of running pd, see the [pd overview](../node/pd.md).
+For a more generalized description of running pd, see the [other sections in this chapter](../pd.md).

 ## Renting a server